oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Regardless of serialization:
 * A JADN type definition MUST NOT contain more than one of the following options.
 * A JADN type definition MUST NOT contain a serialization option not applicable to its type.
-* API values MUST satisfy semantic validation requirements associated with a serialization option.
+* API values MUST satisfy the validation requirements associated with a serialization option.

-When using CBOR serialization, instances of JADN types with one of the following options MUST be serialized as:
+When using CBOR serialization:
+* Instances of JADN types with one of the following options MUST be serialized as:

 | Option | JADN Type | CBOR Serialization Requirement | Validation Requirement |
 | :--- | :--- | :--- | :--- |